GetDKAN/dkan/docs/components/datastore.rst

 The Datastore component provides an option for you to parse **CSV** or **TSV** files and save the data into database tables.
 This allows users to query the data through a public API.

-So by adding your CSV resources to the datastore, you are getting the fullest functionality possible out of your datasets.
+In turn, by adding your CSV resources to the datastore, you are getting the fullest functionality possible out of your datasets.

+**Note:** CSVs must be in UTF-8 format.
+If you're having trouble uploading a CSV file to the datastore, please make sure that you've exported it in UTF-8 format.

 Importing Resources
 -------------------